binduwavell/generator-alfresco/README.md

 - Support Tools
 - Uploader Plus

-Here are some sample comman lines you can use:
+Here are some sample command lines you can use:

 ```bash
 yo alfresco:amp